home-assistant/addons/deconz/README.md

 dtoverlay=pi3-miniuart-bt
 ```

+### Config
 Before starting the add-on for the first time after installing, in the add-on config you must specify the device name that has been assigned to your RaspBee/Conbee as the `device`.
-Replace **null** and specify the device name in quotes (e.g. "/dev/ttyUSB0" or "/dev/ttyAMA0").
+Replace **null** and specify the device name in quotes (e.g. "/dev/ttyUSB0", "/dev/ttyAMA0", or "/dev/ttyACM0").
+If you're using Hass.io you may find the correct value for this on the `Hass.io -> System -> Host system -> Hardware` page.
 The other config options have sensible defaults that should not need to be changed unless you are debugging.

 Use a 2.5A power supply for your Raspberry Pi 3!
 Strange behaviour with this Add-on may otherwise result.